NachoSEO/Knowledge/shell/shell.md

 * We cand send to the STDERR with `2>` instead of `>`

 ## Tools & Scripting
+Scripts need not necessarily be written in bash to be called from the terminal.
+If we include the shebang the kernel will now how to interpret the file as a script.

 ### Template strings
 ```sh